15 Hardboiled/American Crime Essentials

 The Laughing Policeman Maj Sjöwall and Per Wahlöö (1968) Conventional murder mysteries work well against the backdrop of settled, productive societies.
 Sjöwall and Wahlöö opened the floodgates for Scandinavian crime fiction.

 Maigret’s Boyhood Friend Georges Simenon (1968) I haven’t really read Maigret since I was a kid; this title is excellent but I don’t know if it is really one of the best.
-More obviously than in most crime fiction, Simenon’s famous Police Commissioner is a stand-in for the author to discuss society.
 I remember being fascinated by how upset Maigret was by his old friend’s use of the informal pronoun.
-And: Apologies for the many distinguished 20th-century international authors absent here, I just never have read that much in translation.
+And: Apologies for the many distinguished 20th-century international authors absent here, I have never read that much in translation.

 The Godfather Mario Puzo (1969) Blueprint for the movie.
 Genuine Italian gangsters began imitating Puzo’s wild inventions.